 Today I am going to introduce a new concept for Python developers: typeclasses.

-It is a concept behind our new dry-python
+It is a concept behind our new dry-python library called classes.

 I will tell you in advance, that it will look very familiar to what you already know and possibly even use.
 Moreover, we reuse a lot of existing code from Python’s standard library.
 So, you can call this approach “native” and “pythonic”.
 And it is still going to be interesting: I am showing examples in 4 different languages!